-Do you have a desire to plant a tree in your garden or backyard, but concerned about how large it may grow when fully mature?
+Are you interested in planting a tree in your garden or backyard, but concerned about its eventual size?

 The last thing you’d want is to have a stunted tree or worse, have the tree branches damaging the house as it matures.
 The peach tree is one of those trees that needs enough space.